 Textbooks and Materials:

 - 1. No textbooks are required for this course.
 All course material is found in the powerpoints or through articles/links posted on Canvas. - 2.
-There is a \$5 course fee associated with poster printing (beginning in 2024).
+There is a \$5 related materials fee associated with this course for poster printing.

 Optional: